syntaxsurge/lexlink/README.md

 5. **Compliance dashboard** – Every completed order shows the Story IP ID, Bitcoin txid, Constellation tx hash, attestation hash, compliance score, and training units with one-click downloads for the C2PA archive and VC payload.
-6. **Raise disputes** – Operators can submit UMA-backed disputes against any registered IP, log the evidence hash to Constellation, and track the status inside the console for downstream compliance teams.
+6. **Raise disputes** – Reporters upload evidence files or cite URLs, the server pins everything to IPFS as a single bundle CID, calls Story’s Dispute Module (UMA arbitration), anchors the payload to Constellation, and owners monitor the status from the dashboard disputes inbox.

 ## 10. Deploying to production